Driving School Vehicles: The Definitive Guide

 - Maintenance Costs.
 Although all vehicles will require ongoing maintenance, newer vehicles will typically incur lower operating costs for the first several years.
 In addition, many newer cars are more fuel efficient, helping you save money on gas.

 First, you’ll want to check your state laws to see if there are legal requirements for your driving school vehicles.
-Some states may require specific safety equipment such as extra brakes or steering wheels.
-Other states may require safety inspections for cars that are over a certain age.
+Some states mandate specific add-ons such as extra brakes, dual steering controls, or safety inspections for vehicles above a certain age.

 Several companies can offer this equipment to retrofit your driving school vehicles.
 Research several to determine quality, affordability and availability in your area.